ibm-garage-dach/cloud-native-bootcamp-ocp-full/lab-03-kube-pod.md

 ## Challenge to be solved

-Create your own Kubernetes namespace and set it into your Kubernetes context.
+Create your own OpenShift project.
 Write a pod definition named yoda-service-pod.yml.
 Then create a pod in the cluster using this definition to make sure it works.

 The specifications of this pod are as follows: